almahdiy/IT_PDP_Conference/README.md

 TODO
 ----
-- Update the agenda with the mobile friendly infographic
+- Get a domain name
+- Get an SSL certificate
+- Develop the 'Committee' page that contains theme and hierarchy
 - Add rectangular instructions to Metaverse page
-- Develop the 'Committee' page that contains theme and hierarchy

 - Ensure everyone's name is correct (Ask Aqeel for corrected name list)
-- Get a domain name
-- Get an SSL certificate
+- Update the agenda with the mobile friendly infographic
+- Improve security on production server

 Bugs